EliasPrescott/wake/README.md

 # Wake ⏰

-A simple (and WIP) command-line tool for waking up your complex projects and workflows.
+A simple command-line tool for waking up complex projects and workflows.

 Using `.wake` files, you specify a list of directories and commands to start as child processes.